Alignment & Synergy - Trimpact

 Together project work

-The various workshops helped participants better to understand the challenges and issues of the different stakeholders to increase A&S (and to have feedback and recommendations on the use of DevSAT).
-Representatives of state structures from provinces, municipalities and NGOs expressed the need to have an overview of the projects to create S&A between them.
-Some participants have already begun to create opportunities for and bringing A&S in practice to avoid wasting money and time using the tool.
+The various workshops helped participants better understand the challenges and issues of the different stakeholders in increasing A&S (and to have feedback and recommendations on the use of DevSAT).
+Exercises during these workshops demonstrated how projects can support and profit from one another.
+Representatives of state structures from provinces, municipalities, and NGOs expressed the need for an overview of the projects to create A&S between them.
+Afterwards, some participants started to create opportunities for and bring A&S into practice to avoid wasting money and time using the tool.

 © 2015 - 2024 Trimpact B.V.
 Bringing value to life